 14. Develop a Positive Mindset.
 “You can’t have a positive life with a negative mindset” Negativity especially when applied to language learning will get you nowhere.
 If anything those in a negative mindset are more likely to quit!
 Life, and pardon my English at times will be shit and if you choose to focus on the ‘shit’, you’ll quickly lose sight of what you are truly capable of.
 Positive people constantly seek out new opportunities without the fear of if they will be successful or not.
 Yes, you do have to be realistic, but do so with a positive mindset.

 15. Organisational Skills.
 Are you organised?
 I have a journal for my language learning.
 It also has all my Skype tutorials and study group meetups listed.
 I would be lost without my language learning journal.
 Being highly-organized is a very desirable soft skill.
 It is also essential for success!

 16. Body Language.
 We may be learning a language, but most our face-to-face communication actually via body language!
 Although slight deviations across cultures, body language can be universal to an extent.
 Learn body language and this makes chatting to a native speaker of your target language much easier.
 Also remember it’s a very useful skill to have, as sometimes body language contradicts what someone is saying with words.

 17. Set Goals.
 You want to be a successful language learning and achieve, then you must have specific goals.
-Check out my eBook that looks at being more positively productive and motivated language learner via realistic goal setting strategies.
+Check out my eBook that looks at being a positively productive and motivated language learner via a more holistic approach using positive thinking and goal setting strategies.

 18. Problem Solving Skills.
 Struggling with language learning?
 Hit that language learning wall.
 Rather than dwell on the problems faced.
 Focus on the solutions required.
 If a method isn’t working for you.
 Change it.
 Simple.
 You will always get the same results if you always do the same thing.
 Want different results.
 Try something new!